Government by the People

 filler@godaddy.com

-There is only one form of government where “all political power is vested in and derived from the people.”
-Democracy.
-And when the acts of a government that “originates from the people” and is “founded upon their will only” are “instituted solely for the good of the whole”, it is a Perfect Democracy.
+There is a name for the type of government where “all political power is vested in and derived from the people.”
+It’s called a democracy.
+And when the acts of a government that “originates from the people” and is “founded upon their will only” are “instituted solely for the good of the whole” – it is a Perfect Democracy.

 In recent years, the people of Missouri have used the initiative to enact legislation the General Assembly refused to pass (including two separate increases in the minimum wage, Medicaid expansion, and the “Clean Missouri” ethics reform) and used the veto referendum to repeal an anti-worker, anti-union, so-called “right-to-work” bill that was passed by the General Assembly.